 Image via Flickr by Josh Schwartzman

 If your holidays must include snorkeling, look no further.
 Hawaii’s Big Island, which also happens to be named Hawaii, should be just perfect for you.
 And once you are done with it, head to Hawaii Volcanoes National Park, upcountry with Kilauea Crater in the southern part.
 If you get lucky, you’d see the lava flowing as it has been continually erupting since the eighties.
-Waikoloa, home to white sand beaches, and Kailua Kona, a beautiful seaside town, are two great spots for your base from which to explore the island.
+Waikoloa, home to white-sand beaches, and Kailua Kona, a beautiful seaside town, are two great spots for your base from which to explore the island.
+Here are 7 Hawaii driving tips that could help.

 Image via Flickr by Christian Arballo